yeoman/yeoman.io/app/_includes/yeoman.wiki/Homepage.md

 ### Installation

+**This beta does not yet work on Windows.
+We'll be working hard to fix this towards the final release.**

 A complete [getting started](https://github.com/yeoman/yeoman/wiki/Getting-started-with-1.0) guide is available but for those looking to get up and running quickly.
 Make sure you have [Node.js](http://nodejs.org) installed (plus [Ruby](http://ruby-lang.org) and [Compass](http://compass-style.org/install) too if you plan to use it) then install the recommended tools by running:

 ```